gh-mentor/cpp-workshop/fix-bugs/README.md

 Fix Bugs in DIY Shared Pointer

 This folder contains a simple implementation of a shared pointer in C++.
 The goal is to fix bugs and improve the implementation.
+You will also implement a function UseSmartPtr that uses the shared pointer to manage a dynamically allocated object.

 The code in 'diy-shared' is a simple implementation of a shared  pointer, similiar to the one in C++11.
 It is a smart pointer that retains shared ownership of an object through a pointer.